PoorBillionaire/Windows-Prefetch-Parser/README.md

 ####--directory
 By invoking the --directory / -d flag, the Analyst is able to parse an entire directory of Prefetch files at once.

+###Testing
+This section of the README covers the testing which was performed prior to this repo going public:

+Running prefetch.py from a Linux workstation:

+- [] Windows XP (Version 17 Prefetch files) using --file functionality
+- [] Windows XP (Version 17 Prefetch files) using --directory functionality

+- [] Windows Vista / 7 (Version 23 Prefetch files) using --file functionality
+- [] Windows Vista / 7 (Version 23 Prefetch files) using the --directory functionality

+- [] Windows 8 / 8.1 (Version 26 Prefetch files) using the --file functionality
+- [] Windows 8 / 8.1 (Version 26 Prefetch files) using the --directory functionality

+- [] Windows 10 (Version 30 Prefetch files) using the --file functionality
+- [] Windows 10 (Version 30 Prefetch files) using the --directory functionality

+Running prefetch.py from a Windows workstation:

+- [] Windows XP (Version 17 Prefetch files) using --file functionality
+- [] Windows XP (Version 17 Prefetch files) using --directory functionality

+- [] Windows Vista / 7 (Version 23 Prefetch files) using --file functionality
+- [] Windows Vista / 7 (Version 23 Prefetch files) using the --directory functionality

+- [] Windows 8 / 8.1 (Version 26 Prefetch files) using the --file functionality
+- [] Windows 8 / 8.1 (Version 26 Prefetch files) using the --directory functionality

+- [] Windows 10 (Version 30 Prefetch files) using the --file functionality
+- [] Windows 10 (Version 30 Prefetch files) using the --directory functionality

 ###Python Requirements

 * from argparse import ArgumentParser